-TORONTO — One of the hottest new shows of last season is The Blacklist, a compelling drama that returns to Global this fall.
+TORONTO — One of the hottest new shows of last season is The Blacklist, a compelling drama that returns to Global on Monday night.

 The series is centred on FBI agent Elizabeth Keen (Megan Boone) and her search for answers from both Tom, the man she thought was her loving husband (Ryan Eggold), and Raymond Reddington, a slick felon (James Spader) helping her track down dangerous criminals.

-In Toronto on Wednesday for the Shaw Media UpFront presentation to advertisers, Boone and Eggold sat down with Global News to talk about season one and what might be ahead.
+Boone and Eggold sat down with Global News in June to talk about season one and what might be ahead.